sofackj/jenkins-scripted-pipeline/README.md

 # You will have a prompt asking for a password
 # In this example we are using 'toto'
 ```
-- Ask the password before the start of the pipeline
 - First step : Insert the password in the pipeline (never do that)

 **WARNING** : This example is just to understand the concept.
 Never do that for your project